Mystical04/Todo-App/README.md

 The React Todo App allows users to:

 ✅ Add new tasks <br>
-✅ Edit existing tasks
+✅ Edit existing tasks <br>
-✅ Delete completed or unwanted tasks
+✅ Delete completed or unwanted tasks <br>
 ✅ Store and retrieve todos in real-time using Convex

 This project was developed primarily for learning purposes, focusing on understanding:

-✅ React fundamentals (components, hooks, and state management) ✅ Database integration with Convex
+✅ React fundamentals (components, hooks, and state management) <br>
+✅ Database integration with Convex <br>
-✅ Real-time data synchronization
+✅ Real-time data synchronization <br>

 🧩 Tech Stack